exploring self-realization, sacred personhood, and full humanity

 This notion seemed to go well - until it all fell apart when a patent clerk by the name of Einstein unwound Newton’s clockwork universe.
 Now fallen from high pedestal, Newtonianism was shown to be mere subset of a larger reality - and its vaunted “laws” demoted to ad hoc importance.

 “Laws” of science, nevertheless, today are still talked about in high school and college textbooks, as if the concept were credible.
 But Nobel laureate in physics Dr. Richard Feynman blasted the idea of any notion of solid “law” because our knowledge, on any subject, is always rather skimpy.

 "Natural philosophy" is a term common in the history of science.
 Before we called it “science,” prior to the 1800s, it was “natural philosophy,” that is, a philosophy of the natural world.

 Will Durant called science the captured territory of philosophy.
-Before a measure of certainty, there’s speculative thought.
-All science begins with philosophy; some would argue that a blurred demarcation will persist.
+Before we come to a measure of certainty, there’s speculative thought.
+All science begins with philosophy; some would argue that a blurred demarcation ever persists.

 In some circles, science and math are considered most important, with other areas, such as philosophy and the fine arts, deemed to be unnecessary or frivolous.